mbezaire/labs/seaslug/README.md

 * We only want to update the value of `effconnweight` if the sensory neuron has experienced input
 * We want the effect of the sensory neuron on the motor neuron to be reduced with repeated inputs

-To start, add another variable, `habrate`, to represent the rate at which the reflex circuit habituations (or the rate at which the connection weakens), on a scale of 0 to 1 where 0 means no habituation ever occurs and 1 means instant, full disconnection of the circuit would occur.
+To start, add another variable, `habrate`, to represent the rate at which the reflex circuit habituates (or the rate at which the connection weakens), on a scale of 0 to 1 where 0 means no habituation ever occurs and 1 means instant, full disconnection of the circuit would occur.

 {% spoiler "Code" %}
 ```